 The University works with those impacted by prohibited conduct to connect them with the support and resources they wish to utilize.
-This includes both on-campus and off-campus resources for survivors, friends, and anyone else who is impacted by sex discrimination, sexual harassment, sexual violence, and other forms of sexual misconduct.
+This includes both on-campus and off-campus resources for survivors, friends, and anyone else who is impacted by discrimination, harassment, sex discrimination, sexual harassment, sexual violence, and other forms of sexual misconduct.
 Members of the UF community may seek support from the Confidential Resources listed below.
 Confidential Resources are not required to report to the Office of Equity & Title IX.*

 For additional information on policies administered by the Office of Equity & Title IX, please click here.